ashermancinelli/ashermancinelli.github.io/_posts/2021-3-5-Spack-Development-3.md

 ---
 layout: post
-title: Spack for Package Development (3 of N)
+title: Spack for Package Development (3 of N): Extending Environments
 ---

 In the [previous post about package development with Spack](/Spack-Development-2), we discussed environment management with Spack, particularly integration with a private repository.